-- Comprehensively updating the book, Gitlin on Divorce, to include the rewrite to Illinois child support laws, effective 7/1/17; and
+- Comprehensively updating the book, Gitlin on Divorce, to include the rewrite to Illinois child support laws; and

 - Educating lawyers regarding the new law including lecturing and moderating for the Illinois Institute for Continuing Legal Education.